 Coming to us after vast experiences in Hewlett-Packard, Varitronix and Frencken Group of Companies, Yeang with his background in Mechanical Engineering joined Penang Science Cluster as our Chief Program Officer.
 He is also an avid lover of plants and all things green.

-Rebecca was brought on board to develop and promote life sciences in PSC, specifically in Biochemistry and Biotechnology.
+Rebecca heads the life sciences programs in PSC.
 She was not only a recipient of the prestigious Yang Di-Pertuan Agong scholarship to read PhD in Biotechnology in University of Malaya but also a Preferred Consultant at the Malaysian Institute of Debate and Public Speaking.
 Her passion is in teaching life sciences and promoting effective communication skills.
 She believes that PSC provides a good home for her to realise her passion.

 It is difficult to imagine Penang Science Cluster without Wati, our Finance and Programme Executive.
 She is responsible for all our financial enquiries and processes, as well as school invitations to our programmes.
 Wati loves whipping up some food and sharing them with her family and friends.

 He is the resident solutions architect who is mostly responsible for anything to do with Linux.
 He joined the PSC after a successful record of deploying projects.
 He also runs the company Georgetown Technology Solutions, which is run along anti-capitalist principles.
 Ju Ping is completely at ease writing about himself in the 3rd person because if Siti Nurhaliza can do it, so can Ju Ping.

 Also came to us from Teach for Malaysia, James currently manages our Coding for All program.
 Anything to do with schools, we will go to him.
 As a former teacher in a rural school, it is his belief that education offers a solution to most, if not all problems in the world.